TitlesAssociate Professor of Piano

 My goal as a teacher is to free my students from the need for a teacher.
 To assist in that thrilling evolution from student to artist is my goal and great joy at Boston Conservatory.

-A summa cum laude graduate of the Eastman School of Music, Janice Weber has been an adjudicator for the National Endowment for the Arts and has served on juries for the Gilmore Foundation, American Piano Association, Boston and Washington, DC Amateur Pianists competitions, and the Hilton Head Competition.
-She has given master classes and recitals throughout the United States and China, notably Beijing, Xian, Chengdu, Kunming, Changchung, Shenyang, Shenzen, and Xiamen.
+Weber has been an adjudicator for the National Endowment for the Arts and has served on juries for the Gilmore Foundation, American Pianists Association, Boston and Washington, D.C., Amateur Pianists competitions, and the Hilton Head International Piano Competition.
+She has given master classes and recitals throughout the United States and China, notably in Beijing, Xi'an, Chengdu, Kunming, Changchun, Shenyang, Shenzhen, and Xiamen.
 She is artistic director of South Coast Chamber Music and performs frequently with the Cascabel Trio.
-Her third novel, Frost the Fiddler, was chosen a Notable Book of the Year by The New York Times.
+Her third novel, Frost the Fiddler, was chosen as a Notable Book of the Year by the New York Times.
 Weber has produced the tones for Ivory, the worldwide bestselling virtual piano software, and is completing her ninth novel.
 Students from her diversely talented studio have achieved recognition as recording artists, piano faculty, conductors of major symphony orchestras, jazz pianists, and Broadway conductor/pianists.
+Weber is a summa cum laude graduate of the Eastman School of Music.

-- Performance of Beethoven's complete violin sonatas at the Harvard Musical Association (2011) with Ilya Kaler
+- Performance of Beethoven's complete violin sonatas at the Harvard Musical Association with Ilya Kaler (2011)